-In 1967 The Russian-American novelist Vladimir Nabokov, known for his particularly sharp judgements of other writers, said about Hemingway: “As to Hemingway, I read him for the first time in the early 40s, something about bells, balls and bulls, and loathed it”.
-He was probably talking about Fiesta; but it’s also true that Nabokov’s joke mocks some of the main themes that can be found in the Hemingway’s corpus.
+In 1967 The Russian-American novelist Vladimir Nabokov, known for his particularly sharp judgments of other writers, said about The Forty-Nine Stories‘ author Ernest Hemingway: “As to Hemingway, I read him for the first time in the early 40s, something about bells, balls, and bulls, and loathed it”.
+He was probably talking about Fiesta, but it’s also true that Nabokov’s joke mocks some of the main themes that can be found in Hemingway’s corpus.

-His writing – dry, never excessive, but at the same time evocative and iridescent – fits well with the short story’s format, and in fact, the collection of The Fifth Column and the First Forty-Nine Stories contains some gems, like the first, The Short Happy Life of Francis Macomber (the story of a man that become great while facing death), or Indian Camp (birth, death, survival and powerlessness all narrate in less than five pages).
+His writing – dry, never excessive, but at the same time evocative and iridescent – fits well with the short story’s format.
+In fact, the collection of The Fifth Column and the First Forty-Nine Stories contains some gems, like the first, The Short Happy Life of Francis Macomber (the story of a man that become great while facing death), or Indian Camp (birth, death, survival, and powerlessness all narrate in less than five pages).